axelerant/engg-handbook/content/docs/how-we-work/_index.md

 ---
-title: The Axelerant Way
+title: How We Work
-weight: 3
+weight: 4
 bookCollapseSection: true
 ---